Radioactive Waste Management

 What’s waiting for you after the programme?

-Upon completing the programme, you’ll move into a permanent role within the Radioactive Waste and Health Physics Department, where you can continue developing as a specialist in waste management, radiological protection or environmental safety.
+Upon completing the programme, you’ll move into a permanent role within Radioactive Waste Management, where you can continue developing as a specialist in waste management, radiological protection or environmental safety.

 From there, your development doesn’t stop.
 We’ll support you as you grow into more senior roles and take on greater responsibility.
 Through the Babcock Role Framework, you’ll have a clear view of how your career can progress, with mapped-out pathways, development opportunities and the tools you need to get wherever you want to go.